kenwelsh/Tanzania_Water_Pump/README.md

 + Which features are most important in determining a pump needs repair?
 + Are pumps funded by certain funding organizations, installers, or management groups more likely to fail?

+#### Technologies we plan to use

+## Data Cleaning and Analysis
+Python is used for initial data cleaning and analysis.
+Jupyter notebook is used to compose and run the codes.
+R is used in the further analysis part.

+## Database Storage
+We have used SQLite Database for data storage.
+Tableau Dashboard along with Google slide is used to display and presentation purposes.

+## Machine Learning
+Python is used for machine learning.
+At the initial stage the focus is on Random Forest.

+## Dashboard
+We are using Tableau for dashboarding.
+Also using Storyboard for Google slides.

 ### Notes for Segment 1
 + Notebook named **machinelearning_supervised_improvedcleaning.ipynb** is the most up to the base code for cleaning and machine learning.
 This notebook also demonstrates the connection string to our SQLite database.